Anaswhitefort/suhail/README.md

 - Search bar
 - Customize content of Homepage, About and Contact page.
 - Customize content of Homepage, About and Contact page.
-- Add / Modify / Delete blog posts.
+- Add / Modify / Delete Listing posts.
 - Edit website settings, Add Google Analytics and make it your own all with in the CMS.
 - SEO Optimized
 - Social media icons